nicott35/mute_discord/README.md

 ### More

 On Ubuntu, associate this script to a GNOME shortcut. \
-it wouldn't make sense to run it from a terminal
+It wouldn't make sense to run it from a terminal, it would be a big detour